apurbaxx/reddit-hackathon/README.md

-# 🏆 Guess the Celeb - Reddit Hackathon Entry
+# � Guess the Celeb - Reddit Hackathon

-> **Reddit Devvit Hackathon 2025 Submission**
-> A fun interactive Reddit game where users try to guess celebrities from progressively less blurred images!

-## � Hackathon Overview

-This project was created for the **Reddit Devvit Hackathon 2025**, showcasing the power of Reddit's developer platform to create engaging, interactive experiences directly within Reddit posts.

-### 🚀 What Makes This Special

-- **Native Reddit Integration**: Seamlessly works within Reddit's ecosystem
-- **Real-time Interactivity**: Live timers, instant feedback, and dynamic content updates
-- **Community Engagement**: Brings users together through shared guessing games
-- **Modern Web Technologies**: Built with React, TypeScript, and Tailwind CSS
+**A fun celebrity guessing game built for Reddit!**

+Users try to identify celebrities from progressively less blurred images.
+Every 30 minutes, the image gets clearer until someone guesses correctly or the 2-hour game ends.
+Built with React and integrated directly into Reddit posts using the Devvit platform.

+## 🎮 How to Play🏆 Guess the Celeb - Reddit Hackathon

 ## �🎮 How to Play